zoxpx/pxdocs/content/cloud-references/cloud-config.md

 **dataiface**:  Host ethernet interface used for backend activity, such as replication and resync.
 Ex: "enp5s0f1"

-**loggingurl**: Endpoint used communicating to PX-Enterpise control (aka "Lighthouse").
+**loggingurl**: Endpoint used communicating to PX-Enterprise control (aka "Lighthouse").
 Primary use is system statistics.
 Ex:  "http://lighthouse.portworx.com/api/stats/listen"

 **kvdb**:  Array of endpoints used for the key-value database.
 Must be reachable and refer to 'etcd' or 'consul'.